THE RULES OF MUDEFORD SAILING CLUB

-- 2. The object for which the Club is formed is to promote and facilitate the sport of sailing and also to provide social and other facilities for members as may be from time to time determined.
-No activities of the Club shall be undertaken with a view to making a profit
+- 2. The object for which the Club is formed is to promote and facilitate the sport of yachting and also to provide social and other facilities for members as may be from time to time determined.
+All activities of the Club will be on a non-profit making basis.

-- 3. The Officers of the Club shall be full members of the Club and shall consist of the Flag Officers; (Commodore, Vice-Commodore and Rear-Commodore) and the Officers: (Secretary, Membership Secretary, Treasurer, Sailing Secretary and Training Captain).
+3. The Flag Officers of the Club shall be full members of the Club and shall consist of a Commodore, a Vice-Commodore and a Rear-Commodore.
+The Officers of the Club shall be a Secretary, a Membership Secretary, a Treasurer, a Sailing Secretary and a Captain Responsible for Juniors.
 Officers shall be elected at the Annual General Meeting in each year and shall hold office for one year, retiring at the termination of the Annual General Meeting in each year.
-All Officers of the Club shall be eligible for re-election except that no Commodore, having served three consecutive years, shall be eligible for further election to that post until a period of at least one year has passed following their service as Commodore.
+All Officers of the Club shall be eligible for re-election except that no member shall be eligible for re-election as Commodore after he or she has served three consecutive years in that office.

 - a Conduct the correspondence of the Club